djcooke/compendium/pages/knowledge.md

 Each Cairn appears in a random room on each floor with the exception that the Cairn of Passage cannot appear in the starting room.

+### Votive Candelabras (PT only)

+Occasionally in PT, Votive Candelabras will spawn in a room.

+Lighting them will affect the area marked by the next traverse stone.
+While some effects are beneficial to party members, such as healing over time or weakened enemies, others may provide additional challenges, such as an increase in the number of hidden traps.

 [Back to top](#top)
 </div>